1deekshasingh/Full-stack-project-Hotel-Mangement-System-/README.md

-This is our Full-stack Project assigned by our faculty member tilte named "HOTEL-MANAGEMENT-SYSTEM".
+This is our Full-stack Project assigned by our faculty member title named "HOTEL-MANAGEMENT-SYSTEM".